 - Lowest winning percentage

 Keep reading as we dig deeper into why golf is the hardest mental and physical sport out there.
-Spoiler Alert: there’s no shame in hiring a golf coach or taking online golf lessons.
+Spoiler Alert: there’s no shame in hiring a golf coach or taking the best online golf lessons for beginners.

 1. It Requires You to Be at Peak Fitness